rdi-berkeley/rdi-berkeley.github.io/index.md

 ## Our mission

-**Advance the science and technology at the intersection of responsible innovation, decentralization, and AI , to make it universally accessible and empower a responsible digital economy.**
+**Advance the science and technology at the intersection of responsible innovation, decentralization, and AI, to make it universally accessible and empower a responsible digital economy.**

 ---